jxg81/homebridge-actron-que/README.md

  - Report battery level on zone sensors and get low battery alerts in the home app
  - Support for homebridge config UI

+ Fixes/Improvements in version 1.2.8
+ - Provide option to disable battery checking for hard wired zone controllers (preventing erroneous low battery reports).
+Cached accessories will need to be removed for changes to take effect.
+ - Corrected error in humidity sensor detection that may have prevented humidity sensor from being added for zone sensors that support humidity reading.

 Fixes/Improvements in version 1.2.7
  - Allow master controller to also operate as a zone controller
  - Resolved issue with logic controlling "Zones Push Master" temp adjustments which was causing setting to fail on first attempt